reoyamanaka/biological_sequence_locator/README.md

 ## About The Project

 <p align="left">
   <span>An important peptide sequence in COVID-19's Spike Protein (P0DTC2) is the <b>Signal Peptide</b>.
-The Signal Peptide enables the virus to bind to our cells for infection, so a researcher may be interested in locating all instances of its sequence in any given protein sequence.
-This program could help the researcher accomplish this.</span>
+The Signal Peptide enables the virus to bind to our cells for infection, so researchers may be interested in locating all instances of its sequence in any given protein sequence.
+This program could help accomplish this.</span>
   <br />
   <img src="images/usecase.png">
 </p>